|

 experimentation.
 Dr. Wade Wolfe is a true veteran of Washington's wine

 industry.
-With degrees in viticulture and biochemistry, and a PhD in plant
+With degrees in viticulture and biochemistry, and a PhD in

-genetics from the University of California at Davis, Wolfe chose
+plant genetics from the University of California at Davis, Wolfe chose

 Washington over California in 1978 when he came to the more pioneering wine

 region of the two, and accepted a position with Chateau Ste.
-Michelle as technical viticulturalist, and in
+Michelle as

-1981 as director of vineyards.
-By the
+technical viticulturalist, and in 1981 as director of vineyards.
+By

-time he left Ste.
+the time he left Ste.
 Michelle in 1985 to open his own vineyard-consulting

-business and take over winemaking duties at Hyatt Vineyards, Wolfe had a comprehensive knowledge of where specific grape varieties grew
+business and take over winemaking duties at Hyatt Vineyards, Wolfe had a

-in 1996, relocated his family, as well as their winery and tasting room to a
+1996, relocated his family, as well as their winery and tasting room to a

 new facility in the Prosser Business Park, just one block from Hogue

-that Wolfe left his position at Hogue to dedicate all his time to Thurston
+Cellars.
+It was in 2004 that Wolfe left his position at Hogue to

-Wolfe and planning the construction of a new
+dedicate all his time to Thurston Wolfe and planning the construction of a

-and Chocolate event in February of 2006.
+Wine and Chocolate event in February of 2006.

 One of the most unusual combinations of varietals is

-found in Oregon’s Penner-Ash Wine
+found in Oregon’s Penner-Ash Wine Cellars' Rubeo

-Cellars' Rubeo blend of Pinot noir and
+blend of Pinot noir and Syrah.
+Lynn Penner-Ash

-Syrah.
-Lynn Penner-Ash and her husband, Ron,
+and her husband, Ron, first compiled the blend from

-first compiled the blend from young vines of a Pinot
+young vines of a Pinot noir they felt wasn’t yet

-noir they felt wasn’t yet ready for their reserve
+ready for their reserve bottling.
+The Syrah

-Oregon’s Del Rio vineyard.
+was sourced from southern Oregon’s Del Rio vineyard.

-The grapes form a kind of study in
+The grapes form a kind of study in contrasts with

-contrasts with Pinot’s flavor profile known for
+Pinot’s flavor profile known for its delicate,

-Syrah is brawny and versatile, with deep flavors.
+brawny and versatile, with deep flavors.

 Repeated tastings of the blend were required to find